Morning, Thursday, 23rd April 2020

 - The challenges faced in pursuit of a just transition, with a particular focus on balancing competing interests in the move to a net zero economy; and

-- Issues for key sectors - particularly energy - in reducing emissions, and the steps that will be necessary by industry, local government and others to move towards the new goals.
+- Issues for key sectors - particularly energy - in reducing emissions, and the steps that will be necessary for industry, local government, and others to move towards the new goals.

-There will be keynote contributions from: Professor Rebecca Lunn, Deputy Chair, Royal Society of Edinburgh Energy Inquiry and Professor Jim Skea, Chair, Just Transition Commission, Scottish Government, and Co-Chair of Working Group III (Mitigation) of the Intergovernmental Panel on Climate Change.
+There will be keynote contributions from: Professor Rebecca Lunn, Deputy Chair, Royal Society of Edinburgh Energy Inquiry and Professor Jim Skea, Chair, Just Transition Commission and Co-Chair, Working Group III (Mitigation), Intergovernmental Panel on Climate Change.

-Further confirmed speakers include: Tom Ballantine, Stop Climate Chaos Scotland; Rebecca Bell, Scottish Carbon Capture & Storage; Dr Sam Gardner, Scottish Power; David Kelly, BRE Group; Gordon McIntosh, Aberdeen Renewable Energy Group; Nigel Miller, Farming for 1.5 Degrees Inquiry; Cllr Anna Richardson, Glasgow City Council; and Mike Tholen, Oil and Gas UK.
+Further confirmed speakers include: Tom Ballantine, Stop Climate Chaos Scotland; Rebecca Bell, Scottish Carbon Capture & Storage; Dr Sam Gardner, Scottish Power; David Kelly, BRE Group; Gordon McIntosh, Aberdeen Renewable Energy Group; James McKemey, POD Point; Nigel Miller, Farming for 1.5 Degrees Inquiry; Cllr Anna Richardson, Glasgow City Council and Mike Tholen, Oil and Gas UK.

 The chairs are: Claudia Beamish MSP, Member, Environment, Climate Change and Land Reform Committee and Gillian Martin MSP, Convener, Environment, Climate Change and Land Reform Committee.

 - The vision for 2032 - next steps for policy to tackle climate change;